The best extending cover-preserving geometric lattices of semimodular lattices: Conclusions

 \section{Conclusions}

 In this paper, we proposed an algorithm to calculate all the best extending cover-preserving geometric lattice $G$ of a given semimodular lattice $L$ and proved that $|A(G)|=|J(L)|$ and $\ell(G)=\ell(L)$.
 It is worth pointing out that every different $U$ (resp. $W$) in Algorithm \ref{a1} leads to a different output, and the computational complexity of Algorithm \ref{a1} is likely to grow rapidly as $|J(L)|$ and $\ell(L)$ grow.
-Our main regret is that we do not know whether all the best extending cover-preserving geometric lattices of a given semimodular lattice are the same in the sense of isomorphism, although we don't find two or more non-isomorphic best extending cover-preserving geometric lattices of a given finite semimodular lattice so far.